“I read the news and find hope.”

 The year 323 BC marked the death of the 33-year-old Alexander.
 His death left a leadership vacuum in his new empire.
 Who would now rule this vast territory?

 In simple terms, the Greek empire was divided among four of Alexander’s generals.
-The two that are relevant to us are Seleucus who ruled the Syrian territory, and Ptolemy who ruled the Egyptian territory.
-Between these two territories lay the lands that had been Israel and Judah.
+The two relevant to us are Seleucus, who ruled the Syrian territory, and Ptolemy, who ruled the Egyptian territory.
+Between these two territories lay the lands of Israel and Judah.

-This period of Greek, or Hellenistic, dominance had a profound effect upon the cultures of that region.
-Among other things Koine (or, Common) Greek became the common language of these diverse people groups.
+This period of Greek, or Hellenistic, dominance had a profound effect on the cultures of that region.
+Koine (or Common) Greek became the common language of these diverse people groups.
+The Hebrew Bible was even translated into Greek during this time.
+It is called the Septuagint (LXX), legitimizing the translation of Scripture into the common language of the people.

-As a result of severe persecution by a kingdom in decline, in 167 BC the Jewish people revolted against the rule of the Seleucids that governed the lands of Judah, Samaria, and Galilee.
+The Greek rulers severely persecuted the Jewish people.
+In 167 BC, the Jewish people revolted against the rule of the Seleucids, who governed the lands of Judah, Samaria, and Galilee.

-Perhaps the action that ignited this upheaval was Antiochus Epiphanes (the Seleucid ruler) sacrificing a sow in the temple at Jerusalem.
-The revolt was led by a family of Jewish priests call the Maccabees.
+The ‘last straw’ that triggered this upheaval was a calculated insult by Antiochus Epiphanes (the Seleucid ruler).
+He sacrificed a sow (an unclean animal) in the Jewish temple at Jerusalem.
+The resulting revolt was led by a family of Jewish priests called the Maccabees.
 Their successors were known as the Hasmoneans or “rich ones.”

 For a little more than 100 years, the Jewish people had some independence.
 This ended when the Roman legions marched into the region.

-Herod the Great was an Idumean meaning that he was a descendant of Esau (not Jacob/Israel).
+Herod the Great was an Idumean, meaning he was a descendant of Esau (not Jacob/Israel).
 The land of the Idumeans was Edom which is roughly present-day Jordan.
-Herod was appointed “King of the Jews” to rule the Jewish territory for Rome.
+The Romans appointed Herod as the “King of the Jews” to rule the Jewish territory for Rome.
 We read of him and some of his descendants in the books of Luke and Acts.

 What can we take away from this brief history lesson to benefit how we live today?

-1. Remember that we’re tracing history – real events.
-This is not dream-world stuff, this is reality!
-The temptation is to see history as some-how unreal because of its distance.
-Remember this is about real people, kings, and empires.
+1. Remember that we are tracing history—real people, places, and events.
+This is not dream-world stuff; this is reality!
+The temptation is to see history as somehow unreal because of its distance in time and space.
+Remember that this is about real people, kings, and empires.

 The current events of those days were just as real to those people as our current events are to us.

-2. Empires don’t last.
+2. Empires do not last.
 The Kingdom of God does!

 The great empire of Persia collapsed under the weight of the Greek invasion.
-The Greek force faded gradually after the death of Alexander.
-Jewish independence was crushed by Rome.
+The Greek Empire faded gradually after Alexander's death.
+The Roman Empire crushed Jewish independence.

-If we look more closely at each era we find God at work through his people.
+If we look more closely at each era, we find God at work through people and events.

-If you get a sense of this larger ‘story’ you begin to see things differently.
-You become a person of hope despite what the news says.
+If you get a sense of this larger ‘Story,’ you begin to see things differently.
+You become a person of hope despite what the news media say.
 And in this hope, you can discern how God is present and active.
-And from there you can join him in advancing his ‘story’ – even in small things.
+And from there you can join him in advancing His ‘Story’—even in small things.

 Helpful resources provided to 'living theology' subscribers.